Paul Henry (actor): Career

+Recognition

+In a 2002 interview, Henry said that the public still loved Benny and that during a shopping trip, he returned to his car to find someone had left a piece of paper on it saying, "Benny, we miss you."
 The slang phrase "throwing a benny" refers to someone having a temper tantrum and may originate from Henry's Crossroads character.

 The comic actor Ronnie Barker revealed in his later years that he had suggested Henry for casting as his cellmate Lennie Godber in the sitcom Porridge, but that Richard Beckinsale was chosen instead.
 Henry's intended portrayal was the reason the character came from Birmingham.

-In October 2017, Henry appeared on Pointless Celebrities alongside Shaun Williamson.
-They won the jackpot.
+In the 2023, ITVX miniseries Nolly, which dramatised the life of his former Crossroads colleague Noele Gordon, Henry was portrayed by Lloyd Griffith.

 Personal life

 Henry and his wife Sheila had a son, Anthony, and a daughter, Justine, who died as a result of a traffic collision at the age of 19.